ParthMmm/albus/README.md

 - Express
 - Node.js

-Currently, frontend is hosted on Vercel and backend on Heroku.
-Backend will be moved to EC2 instance with ECS cluster when dns/domain issues are resolved.
+Frontend is hosted on Vercel.
+Backend is dockerized on ECS which is running on an EC2 instance.
+Route 53 is used to route to a Classic Load Balancer in front of the EC2 instance.

 ## Todo